Jun1453/phasepick/README.md

 ## Contact

-For questions about this dataset, please contact the corresponding author of Su+2025.
+For questions about the scripts or the dataset, please contact the corresponding author of Su+2025.